 If you use some custom or company-specific software, make sure your employees are fully trained on its functions to minimize the possibility of human error.

-Wrapping Up: Challenges of Remote Project Management
+Challenges of Remote Project Management and Solutions

 In this article, we have addressed the common issues that project managers face when dealing with remote teams.
 While remote work offers incredible opportunities for companies to cut costs and leverage global currency differences, it also brings unprecedented challenges.